Kärcher Hose Trolley HT 3.420 Kit 1/2

 Hose Trolley HT 3.420 Kit 1/2"

-Compact hose trolley with height adjustable handle, angled hose connector, free-wheeling hand crank and innovative folding function for space-saving storage.
+Compact hose trolley with height adjustable handle, angled hose connector, free-wheeling crank, and innovative folding function for space-saving stowage.
 Fully assembled.

-The fully assembled HT 3.420 1/2" hose trolley kit is perfect for watering medium-sized to large areas and gardens.
-It is easy to store and requires minimum space thanks to the innovative folding function.
-Features: Height-adjustable handle, 20 m 1/2" PrimoFlex® hose, nozzle, 3 x hose connectors, 1 x hose connector with Aqua Stop, G3/4 tap adaptor and G1/2 reducer.
-Capacity: 40 m 1/2" hose or 30 m 5/8" hose or 20 m 3/4" hose.
-Nothing else stands in the way of garden care.
+The ready-to-use Hose Trolley HT 3.420 Kit 1/2" serves perfectly when watering mid-sized to larger areas and gardens.
+Thanks to its innovative folding function, it can be stowed away without difficulties and very space-saving.
+The features: height adjustable handle, 20 m 1/2" PrimoFlex® hose, Nozzle Plus (2.645-177), 3 x hose connector, 1 x hose connector with Aqua Stop, G3/4 tap adapter and G1/2 reducer.
+Capacity: 40 m 1/2"-hose or 30 m 5/8"-hose or 20 m 3/4"-hose.
+Fully assembled.
+Watering with Kärcher is the smart way to water!

 Features and benefits